A Light in the Darkness

 We celebrate Christmas because God gave Jesus to us to shine light upon any darkness in our lives.

-- What are some things you can do today to demonstrate the light of Jesus to someone else?
+2. What are some actions you can take today to demonstrate the light of Jesus to someone else?